Your browser is unsupported

 • Sectors with largest YoY growth

-• Number of firms carrying out buybacks up slightly from previous quarter
+• Number of firms carrying out buybacks of at least $5ml down to 338 from 384

-• Top 20 companies executed 48.4% of buybacks down slightly from 49% in the prior quarter
+• Activity remains top heavy with largest 20 companies executing 51.3% of buybacks up from 48.4% in the prior quarter

 The Big Picture